Home » Migration » Master Office 365 Staged Migration: A Comprehensive PowerShell Tutorial!

 Step 5.
 Convert to Mail-Enabled Users

 Once there is, a successful batch migration of mailboxes now, users must require some way that helps them in getting their mail.
 They have their mailbox on both on-premises and Office 365.
-Users who have a mailbox in Office 365 will not receive a new email in their mailbox of on-premises due to reasons, as they are not done with the migration.
+Users who have a mailbox in Office 365 will not receive a new email in their mailbox on-premises due to reasons, as they are not done with the staged migration.
 When they change from a mailbox to a mail-enabled, they can direct to Office 365 for their email instead of going to their on-premises mailbox.

 Another reason for the conversion of mailboxes on-premises to mail-enabled users is to preserve the proxy addresses from Office 365 mailboxes by creating the replica proxy of addresses for mail-enabled users.
 It helps in the management of users of cloud-based by using Active Directory.